piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 Added filter in function zen_get_country_zones to display only Japanese name for Japan zones when in Japanese and English names otherwise.
 Updated categories and rates for Japanese Post Class jpparcel.php.
 Class is ready for new Japan Post modules (coming soon).
 Renamed all files and variable from jppercel... to jpparcel... which includes module file and language files.

+V1.1.8 - 24 Feb 2023
+Added new shipping module International ePacket.
+Added zen_date_raw override function that accept any date format.
+Fix bug 'furigana not saved when creating account'.
+Fix bug when EMS oversized.
+Correction of few Zen Cart bugs not related to Japanese Pack but in files with modifications for Japanese Pack.